agedroics/pyscrabble/protocol.md

     1 | points
     1 | m
     m | letter (UTF-8 symbol)
+1 | k
+repeat k times:
+    1 | player ID
+    1 | tile count
 ```
-- `player ID` is the ID of the player whose turn it is
+- `turn player ID` is the ID of the player whose turn it is
 - `tiles left` is the amount of drawable tiles left
 - `n` is the amount of tiles on the player's rack
 - `m` = 0 means blank tile
+- `tile count` is the amount of tiles for every player

 ### End turn
 ```